Authgear

 Overview

-You can use create an Anonymous User account for the guests in your apps, so they can carry out interactions just like a normal user.
-For example, guests can post comments and save preferences in your social platform before setting email and password.
+You can use the Anonymous Users feature to create an anonymous user account for the guests in your apps so that they can carry out interactions just like a normal user.
+For example, guests can post comments and save preferences in your social platform before setting their email and password.
 The user session will persist even if the app has been closed.

 Using the SDK